icuurd12b42/tmcsyntaxEB/README.md

 ##API

-All exported functions are non mangled cdecl convention do you can statically link in your project or load the library manually.
+All exported functions are non mangled cdecl convention so you can statically link in your project or load the library manually.

 + export void TMC_SEB_LoadLanguage(LPCSTR LanguageName, LPCSTR LanguageFile)